SmartSLA/smartsla-doc/guide/README.md

 ## Installation

-here are the steps required to install SmartSLA after you have installed OpenPaas
+here are the steps required to install SmartSLA after you have installed OpenPaas.

+you can also use SmartSLA with `docker`, see documentation [here](docker)

 ### 1. install the backend component